 Onigiri (“rice balls”) have been around for about as long as food has been documented in Japan.
 It’s a staple in Japanese food because it’s nutritious and delicious.
 It makes sense: glutinous white rice binds well to itself: easy to eat with one’s hands.
 Since it’s carb-rich, easy to make, requires few ingredients, and is resilient when carried, onigiri has made for excellent fare on long journeys over foodscarce roadways for centuries

 The first step, of course, is to cook your Japanese short-grain rice.
 Recent iterations even use mixed rice to make onigiri.
 Rinse Japanese sticky rice until the water runs clear, and be sure to soak it for at least forty minutes or so before hitting that “ON” button on your rice cooker.
 While we’re waiting for the steamed rice to finish cooking, we can talk about onigiri fillings!
-Though traditional onigiri tend to be either plain or umeboshi (super sour pickled plum), you can put just about anything in your onigiri.
+Though traditional onigiri tends to be either plain or umeboshi (super sour pickled plum), you can put just about anything in your onigiri.
 Tuna onigiri, often called tuna mayo, is a particularly popular option.
 Salmon onigiri, which uses just a little bit of salty, cooked salmon, is also among the more popular onigiri fillings.
 They all just use a dollop: in any onigiri “recipe,” just a little flavor goes a long way!

-Once your rice is cooked, use a rice paddle to break up the rice and release some of the heat from cooking.
+Once your rice is cooked, use a rice paddle to break up the warm rice and release some of the heat from cooking.
 When the rice is cool enough to handle, clean your hands and wet them with salt water to keep from getting sticky, the same way you’d flour your hands before working with dough.
-Gently cup some rice gently in your palms, whatever amount is comfortable for your hand size.
-Gently compact and shape the rice into that iconic onigiri shape!
+Gently cup some cooked rice gently in your palms, whatever amount is comfortable for your hand size.
+Gently compact and shape the cooked rice into that iconic onigiri shape!
 Once you've mastered the rice triangle, you can also experiment with other shapes with help from an onigiri mold.

 Back to our onigiri recipe.
-Once you’ve packed your rice densely enough that it won’t fall apart, it’s time to add your own onigiri fillings.
+Once you’ve packed your rice densely enough that it won’t fall apart, it’s time to add your own onigiri filling.
 Want a more moist experience?
 Try the tuna onigiri with a little mayo.
-Again, you don’t need to fill the entire ball.
+Again, you don’t need to fill the entire Japanese rice ball.
 You might not even reach the filling on your first bite!
 Want something a little more punchy?
 Opt for salmon onigiri or, if you like it tart, umeboshi.
-Wrap a strip of seaweed around one side of the triangle, seal with a little bit of salted water, and you’re done!
+Wrap a strip of seaweed around one side of the triangle, seal it with a little bit of salted water, and you’re done!
 You can enjoy your own onigiri by dipping it in soy sauce or coating it with sesame seeds, bonito flakes, or dried seaweed.

 If you are already a big fan of onigiri, we recommend two non-food items.
-First, the onigiri sushi plate, on which your sushi fills in the “white rice” section and shoyu is poured into the dark nori wrapper for super-cute but also Inception-style “food-imitating-food” presentation!
-Second recommendation: the onigiri dog plushie.
-You may not be able to eat this dog’s onigiri, but you can eat your own with him!
-Consider the onigiri dog a friendly potluck guest, tea party, or even...a fancy Onigiri Rice Ball.
+First, the onigiri sushi plate, on which your sushi fills in the “white rice” section and shoyu is poured into the dark nori wrapper for a super-cute but also Inception-style “food-imitating-food” presentation!
+Second recommendation: our monthly Japanese snack box subscription has a monthly theme with limited-edition gifts as well!
+Order your first Bokksu and discover delicious snacks with cute surprises inside.